ProjectHexx15/ProjectHexx15/README.md

 Hi, my name is Amie!!
 Im a Game Programmer, Designer and Artist who is looking to branch into more sections of development!

-I'm currently Studying BSc(hons) Computer Games Development at GCU
+I'm currently Studying BSc (Hons) Games Development!

 My Skills:
 <p>